scolladon/sfdx-git-delta/README.md

 Because this plugin is not signed, you will get a warning saying that "This plugin is not digitally signed and its authenticity cannot be verified".
 This is expected, and you will have to answer `y` (yes) to proceed with the installation.

-If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image, such as in this example: https://hub.docker.com/r/mehdisfdc/sfdx-cli-gitlab/dockerfile
+If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image.
+Here is an example of a Dockerfile including the SGD plugin: https://github.com/mehdisfdc/sfdx-cli-gitlab

 To view the full list and description of the sgd options, run `sfdx sgd:source:delta --help`